 What is the Income Limit for Supplemental Security Income (SSI)?

 The Supplemental Security Income (SSI) Program currently has an income limit.
 This income limit defines the eligibility for the Program and the maximum SSI payment per month.
 The Federal Benefit Rate determines the income limit for potential recipients.
 Currently in 2021, the Federal Benefit Rate outlined $794 per each individual and $1,191 per couple.
+(You should keep in mind that the income limit changes every year.
+This means that the income limit will be determined in October 2021, which will take into effect in January 2022.)
 The Federal Benefit Rate will gradually increase the income limit on an annual basis.
 The increase is adjusted, in accordance with the Social Security cost-of-living adjustment, which trails inflation.

 In order to qualify for the Supplemental Security Income Payment, an individual or family’s income should not surpass the monthly SSI payment that the Federal Benefit Rate defines.
 But, you will find that the Social Security Administration takes into account a portion of your income towards the income limit.
 This means that if you are currently working, then half of your earned income will be counted for the income limit.
 But, you will need to contact the Social Security Administration to find out more about the income limit and eligibility.

 Since states administer and run the SSI Program, there may be different eligibility requirements that you need to meet.
 These requirements are added to the federal requirements of the SSI Program.

 Are You Eligible for Supplemental Security Income (SSI)?

 For you to qualify for the Supplemental Security Income (SSI) Program, you will need to meet federal requirements of the Program.
 The main requirements are that you